phoenixframework/phoenix/bonus_guides/I_sending_email.md

 end
 ```

-Next, we'll need to run `mix deps.get` to bring the mailgun package into our application.
+Next, we'll need to run `mix deps.get` to bring the `mailgun` package into our application.

 ### Configuration

-We'll also need to configure our mailgun domain and api key in `config/config.ex`.
+We'll also need to configure our `:mailgun_domain` and `:mailgun_key` in `config/config.ex`.

-The mailgun domain will be a full url, something like this `https://api.mailgun.net/v3/sandbox-our-domain.mailgun.org`.
-The key will be a long string - "key-another-long-string".
+The `:mailgun_domain` will be a full url, something like this `https://api.mailgun.net/v3/sandbox-our-domain.mailgun.org`.
+The `:mailgun_key` will be a long string - "key-another-long-string".

 For security reasons, it's important to not commit these values to a public source code repository.
 There are a couple of ways we can accomplish this.

-One way is quick, but it requires us to set environment variables for our mailgun domain and api key in all of our environments - development, production, and whichever other environments we might define.
+One way is quick, but it requires us to set environment variables for our `:mailgun_domain` and `:mailgun_key` in all of our environments - development, production, and whichever other environments we might define.
 With the environment variables set, we can reference them in our `config/config.exs` file.

 ```elixir
 config :hello_phoenix,